 Several ticket options are available for the gamescom congress:

-Panelists include:Dr. Christian-Henner Hentsch / Legal Counsel, BIU
+Moderated by:Dr. Christian-Henner Hentsch / Legal Counsel, BIU

 The Video Game Bar Association is the premier international association whose members represent the industry’s leading practitioners in the interactive entertainment industry and other related fields.Interested in Becoming a Member of the VGBA?
 At this time, all members of the VGBA must be an attorney in good standing and either actively practicing in the video game and interactive entertainment industry or currently employed by a law school as a professor in specialized topics of the field.
 All prospective members must first submit an application to be peer certified as an active practitioner in the industry.